-For teachers who have acquired tenure in another school district, the probationary period is still two years beginning with the date of their first day of employment.
+For teachers who have acquired tenure in another school district, the probationary period is still two years beginning with the date of their first day of their employment.
 The Teachers’ Tenure Act requires that notice of non-renewal must be given at least 60 days before the completion of the probationary period.
 MCL 38.92.
-For illustrative purposes, for teachers whose annual employment corresponds to the school year ending June 30, 2019, written notice is required on or before Friday, May 1, 2020.
+For illustrative purposes, for teachers whose annual employment corresponds to the school year ending June 30, 2022, written notice is required on or before Sunday, May 1, 2022.
 For teachers who started mid-school year, the 60 days is calculated from the anniversary date of their first day of employment.

 If you have any questions regarding the non-renewal of a probationary teacher contract, please contact your Clark Hill PLC education law attorney.

 The views and opinions expressed in this article represent the view of the author and not necessarily the official view of Clark Hill PLC.
 Nothing in this article constitutes professional legal advice nor is intended to be a substitute for professional legal advice.

 2023 Cybersecurity and Data Privacy Laws Summit: Chicago